LucasBehrendt/gamers-ground/README.md

  - The last section of the footer is a simple copyright text with the current year and links to social media sites.

- - Gamers Ground have a facebook page, created for marketing reasons, which is linked here.
+ - Gamers Ground have a Facebook page, created for marketing reasons, which is linked here.
 The other social media platform links directs to their respective home page.

  - All links open in a new tab, and have a relationship on noopener, to keep search engines from considering them in the SEO ranking.